Master of both light and the darkness,

 By Henri Nouwen

 Chocolates behind paper flaps on a cardboard calendar, counting the days till Santa arrives!
-Family traditions dictate the trotting out of the attic each year some of the most creative wall hangings!
-Children long past the age of belief in Santa participate every year by parental mandate, opening flaps or opening pockets to countdown to Christmas.
+Family traditions dictate that we trot out some of the most creative wall hangings every year!
+Children long past the age of belief in Santa participate every year by parental mandate, opening flaps or pockets to countdown till Christmas.

 Advent is an exercise in the discipline of waiting.
 And who better to wait for than Jesus?